 We look for unique, visually cohesive, and idea-rich wedding ceremonies and receptions--and wedding rehearsal dinners or showers or brunches, too.

-• Please send a brief write-up of the wedding, including the location and date; names of the bride and groom; their contact information; key vendor names and contact information; a short description of the event--the theme, the look and feel, and favorite design elements and personal touches.
+• Please send a brief write-up of the wedding, including the location and date; names of the bride and groom; their contact information; key vendor names and their websites; a short description of the event--the theme, the look and feel, and favorite design elements and personal touches.
 We'd also like to know about any elements you think might serve to inspire other future brides.

 • Please send a link to a gallery of photographs from the wedding, too, for our editors to review.
 DETAILS make a story, as we’re looking to give readers ideas.
 While we feature families, we must showcase reception and ceremony décor and details for readers.
 Ideally, links include a folder of select images, not the thousands of shots given to the couple by a photographer.

 • Email your submission to Charleston Weddings Editor at firstname.lastname@example.org.

 How do you choose weddings?

 We narrow down submissions based on quality of photography, unique design ideas, and balance of look, locations, and feel.
-The tough thing is that a lot of submitted weddings have wonderful ideas, but oftentimes the images don’t capture those in print-quality imagery, or via enough images for a post.
+The tough thing is that a lot of submitted weddings have wonderful ideas, but oftentimes the images don’t capture those in print-quality imagery, or via enough images.

 Questions?
 Email Charleston Weddings Editor at email@example.com.